 Rethinking Instance Representation Learning in Multiple Instance Learning

-Bag-level classifier are good teacher for instance-level classifier.
+Bag-level classifiers are good teachers for instance-level classifiers.

 Pathology CAMELYON MIL